tttmmmyyyy/fixlang/Document.md

     );
 }

-// You can specify preconditions of type variables in the `[]` bracket before type signature. search : [a : Eq] a -> Array a -> I64;
+// You can specify constraints on type variables in the `[]` bracket before the type signature. search : [a : Eq] a -> Array a -> I64;
 search = |elem, arr| loop(0, |idx|
     if idx == arr.get_size { break $ -1 };